Week in Wrestling: Bret Hart’s favorite WrestleMania memories

 - A writer for several wrestling outfits details his cross-country trip with Billy Corgan.

 SI.com’s Week in Wrestling is published every Wednesday and provides beneath the surface coverage of the business of pro wrestling.
-This edition includes a Wrestlers’ Tribune with Bret Hart; an interview with Chuck Taylor before his PWG world title match against Zack Sabre Jr.; the Nitro Files with Eric Bischoff; the MMA Corner with Rampage Jackson and Five Questions with Dave Lagana.
+This edition includes The Shoot with Bret Hart; an interview with Chuck Taylor before his PWG world title match against Zack Sabre Jr.; the Nitro Files with Eric Bischoff; the MMA Corner with Rampage Jackson and Five Questions with Dave Lagana.

-The Wrestlers’ Tribune: Bret Hart
+The Shoot: Bret Hart

 With WrestleMania 33 less than two months away, Bret “The Hitman” Hart shared his favorite moments and memories from WWE’s signature event, as well as working with Sharpshooter Funding.